 Getting Started

-Download Streets of Rage Remake v5.1 which is available as a zip archive from one the following sources:
+Download the SoRR v5.1 zip archive from one the following sources:

-- Download via My Abandonware
+- Download from My Abandonware

-- Download from Zak’s Domain
+- Alternate download from Zak’s Domain

 Extract the zip, and you will have access to the main folder which contains all the necessary game files.